vernig/twilio-unit-testing-serverless/README.md

 ## Testing response

-The test is implmented in the file `test/custom-response.js`.
+The test is implemented in the file `test/custom-response.js`.
 In this case we intialize the `context` with the authentication imformation.
 Note that (as stated above) by default the serverless toolkit uses API Key and API secret.
 More info about this design decision can be found [here](https://github.com/twilio-labs/twilio-run/issues/34).
-This requires some _workaround_ in order to use it locally: you need to add the `TWILIO_SID` variable to `.env` file to specify which account SID the API key is belonging to.
-Alternatively you can replace `ACCOUNT_SID` and `AUTH_TOKEN` with _real_ account sid and auth token (not adviced).
+This requires a _workaround_ in order to use it locally: you need to add the `TWILIO_SID` variable to `.env` file to specify which account SID the API key belongs to.
+Alternatively you can replace `ACCOUNT_SID` and `AUTH_TOKEN` with _real_ account sid and auth token (not advised).

 Once defined the `context` variable, we need to load the helpers.
 We do that in: